vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 You must expose the GraphQL and the REST API on your domain with a valid TLS certificate.
 It means you either

-- set the 443 port for the data node and set up the auto cert for your data node(see instruction above)
+- Set the 443 port for the data node and set up the auto cert for your data node, as per the instructions above
-- set the reverse proxy for the `Gateway.Port` in external software like Nginx/Apache/Caddy.
+- Set the reverse proxy for the `Gateway.Port` using external software like Nginx/Apache/Caddy.

-You also have to open the GRPC port on your server; by default, it is `3007`.
-You can change the GRPC port with the `API.Port` parameter in your data node `config.toml`.
+You also have to open the gRPC port on your server.
+By default, it is `3007`.
+You can change the gRPC port in the `API.Port` parameter in your data node `config.toml`.

-Assuming you have correct setup for the Gateway port(REST & GQL APIs), and the API port set to 3007, and domain `api` points to your server, both requests should return the correct response:
+Assuming you have the correct setup for the Gateway port (REST & GraphQL APIs), and the API port set to 3007, and domain `api` points to your server, both requests should return the correct response:

 ```shell
 # REST API